magoo/minimalist-risk-management/README.md

 The smallest documented risk management program using only raw materials, by [@magoo](https://www.twitter.com/magoo).

 ## :black_nib: Organize, scope, and schedule your efforts.
 Involve your leadership and sponsors.
 Discuss scope of risks you want to be concerned about (Physical?
 Financial?
 Technical?
 Natural?).
 Discuss budget, partner collaboration, and urgency.
-Discuss preferences of methods that will discover of risk.
-Identify decision makers and stakeholders for actions on future reports.
+Discuss preferences for any methods that will discover risk.
+Identify decision makers and stakeholders for actions on findings.

-> The output of this effort should be a sense of confidence going into risk discovery efforts and collaboration with other teams.
+> The output of this effort should allow collaboration with other teams to start with confidence.

 ## :mag: Kick off an effort to discover risks.
 Begin planning and executing efforts to [discover risk](https://medium.com/@magoo/starting-up-security-from-scratch-6f9a41199a65).
 These can be interviews with internal subject matter experts.
 These can be brainstorming workshops with employee groups.
 External auditors or tool produced reports can also contribute to risk discovery.
 Limit your costs and efforts to a reasonable value that allows resource to mitigate future findings.